johnshoko-byte/study-assistant-andriod-app/README.md

 4. Run the app on an emulator or Android device

    or

-dowload apk and install on andriod device/emulator
+download apk and install on andriod device/emulator

 ---